-- (1) A conservation zone is a land or water area of a protected area prescribed for the preservation of natural and semi-natural biotic communities established or to be developed therein.
-Mineral resources present within a conservation zone are not deemed to be resources intended for exploitation. - (2) Unless otherwise provided by the protection rules, the following will be prohibited within a conservation zone: - 1) economic activities; - 2) use of natural resources; - 3) erection of new construction works; - 4) staying of persons in the habitats of protected species and staging areas of migratory birds; - 5) driving motor vehicles, off-road vehicles or floating vessels; - 6) camping, building fires and organising public events. - (3) The prohibition established by clauses (2) 4) and 5) of this section does not extend to supervision and rescue work, activities related to organisation of the protection and administration of the natural object, and to research carried out with the consent of the manager of the protected natural object.
+(1) A conservation zone is a land or water area of a protected area prescribed for the preservation of natural and semi-natural biotic communities established or to be developed therein.
+Mineral resources present within a conservation zone are not deemed to be resources intended for exploitation.

-[RT I 2009, 3, 15 entry into force 01.02.2009] - (4) The following may be permitted by the protection rules in the conservation zone as activities necessary for the preservation of the object or activities that do not harm the object: - 1) maintenance work on existing land improvement systems and restoration of the water regime; - 2) development of biotic communities in adherence to the objective of protection; - 3) gathering of berries, fungi and other forest by-products; - 4) hunting activities; - 5) fishing activities; - 6) erection of roads, utility works or non-production construction works for servicing an immovable located within the protected area, or the protected area, and maintenance of existing construction works; - 7) activities necessary for guaranteeing the preservation of the characteristic features and species composition of semi-natural biotic communities, and activities for preservation of the living conditions of protected species; - 8) gathering of reed and seaweed. - (5) [Repealed RT I 2009, 3, 15 entry into force 01.02.2009]
+- (2) Unless otherwise provided by the protection rules, the following will be prohibited within a conservation zone: - 1) economic activities; - 2) use of natural resources; - 3) erection of new construction works; - 4) staying of persons in the habitats of protected species and staging areas of migratory birds; - 5) driving motor vehicles, off-road vehicles or floating vessels; - 6) camping, building fires and organising public events. - (3) The prohibition established by clauses (2) 4) and 5) of this section does not extend to supervision and rescue work, activities related to organisation of the protection and administration of the natural object, and to research carried out with the consent of the manager of the protected natural object.
+[RT I 2009, 3, 15 - entry into force 01.02.2009] - (4) The following may be permitted by the protection rules in the conservation zone as activities necessary for the preservation of the object or activities that do not harm the object: - 1) maintenance work on existing land improvement systems and restoration of the water regime; - 2) development of biotic communities in adherence to the objective of protection; - 3) gathering of berries, fungi and other forest by-products; - 4) hunting activities; - 5) fishing activities; - 6) construction of a road, a utility works or a non-production construction works for an immovable located within a protected area or for a protected area or for national defence purposes, and maintenance of existing construction works; - [RT I, 05.04.2016, 2 entry into force 15.04.2016] - 7) activities necessary for guaranteeing the preservation of the characteristic features and species composition of semi-natural biotic communities, and activities for preservation of the living conditions of protected species; - 8) gathering of reed and seaweed. - (5) [Repealed RT I 2009, 3, 15 entry into force 01.02.2009]